Xjph/ObservatoryCore/README.md

 * More that I'm just not thinking of right now

 ## How To Use
-Observatory Core differs from the originsl Elite Observatory in that it is a fully generic reader for the Elite Dangerous journal files, passing those events along to plugins to do the actual work.
+Observatory Core differs from the original Elite Observatory in that it is a fully generic reader for the Elite Dangerous journal files, passing those events along to plugins to do the actual work.

 Observatory will attempt to locate your Elite Dangerous journal location in its default location, though other locations can be specified from the settings in the "Core" application tab.
 Due to the variety of possible system configurations this automatic detection does not function under Linux, so all Linux users will need to browse for the correct location.